danieljayB/TweetVoice/README.md

  Requirements: Processing IDE, Twitter4J, Android Mode/Android SDK 4.0

  This software is an intended for an interactive art piece.
-I am hoping the users of the software will inform me of their work involved utilizing the source code, along with their process (video/photo documentation).
-I  personally have tested the software embedded on an Android mini PC (specifically an MK802 model running 4.0.4 OS.
-You can find one here: https://www.miniand.com/products/MK802%20Android%20Mini%20PC#specifications) and plan to install within highly populated public places (bars, Millennium Park in Chicago, etc) to add a level of survelliance to the dialogues within my local community.
+I am hoping the users of the software will inform me of their work utilizing this source code, along with their process (video/photo documentation).
+I  personally have tested the software on an Android mini PC (specifically an MK802 model running firmware 4.0+ .
+Android PC here: https://www.miniand.com/products/MK802%20Android%20Mini%20PC#specifications)

+ I plan to install within highly populated public locations (bars, Millennium Park in Chicago, etc) to add a level of survelliance to the dialogues throughout the community.

- The project ideally will manifest into many forms (by the user base), but my primarly conceptual interests lie in the ecosystems of social media platforms.
-I am interested in utilizing this technolgy of speech synthesis to unfilter ourselves and those around us, so we can truly express our sincere form (our real world dialogues) through social media.
-The internet as a whole lets us filter/change ourselves (for the most part) and create a persona that may not be a direct reflection of ourselves.
+ The project ideally will manifest into many forms (by the user base), but my primarly interests lie in the ecosystems of social media platforms.
+By utilizing the technolgy of speech synthesis, I hope to unfilter our dialogues and the dialogues around us through social media platforms.
+The internet as a whole lets us filter/modify ourselves (for the most part) and create a delicately constructed persona intended for our particular social media platform of choice.
 I hope to investigate this further, and remove this ability of the users, specifically with the social media platform Twitter.

 Installation: drag the entire 'TweetVoice' folder nested within the main TweetVoice folder into your sketch folder of the Processing IDE.